GAVLab/ros_arduino_ICM-20948_BNO080/README.md

 * HTS221: Temperature and Humidity Sensor
 * LPS22HB: Pressure Sensor

+It is tested with ROS1 Noetic on a Raspberry Pi 4B with an Arduino Nano33 Sense BLE but may work on other configurations.

 ## Repository Contents

 * [**/examples**](./examples) - Example sketches for the library (.ino).
 Run from the Arduino IDE.